Pre-order the first book on the films of Joachim Trier

 Notable quotes

-“I don’t want to take voice-over as an easy cop-out just to tell something that I’m not representing visually.
+“I don’t want to take voiceover as an easy cop-out just to tell something that I’m not representing visually.
 It always has to stand in contrast, to show something other than the visual, to be creatively interesting.
 So we were doing all kinds of weird voice-over tricks here and there.” – Joachim Trier, Louder Than Bombs Interview Part 2

-Read Seventh Row’s coverage of Joachim Trier’s Louder Than Bombs
+Seventh Row’s coverage of Joachim Trier’s Louder Than Bombs

 Thelma (2017)

-Thelma is also Trier’s first film without any voice-over.
-In “Joachim Trier’s Dirty Formalism”, Alex Heeney explains that “In Louder Than Bombs, Jonah (Jesse Eisenberg) was the only major character who did not have a voice-over.
-Fittingly, Thelma is like a feature-length exploration of the parent-child relationship between Jonah (Jesse Eisenberg) and his mother, Isabelle (Isabelle Huppert): loving, but so close it was toxic…Both Jonah and Thelma spend their respective films learning to detach from a dependent relationship with a parent…Thelma’s devoutly Christian father provides her with tenderness and support — but his attention is subtly controlling and isolates her from her peers.
+Thelma is also Trier’s first film without any voiceover.
+“In Louder Than Bombs, Jonah (Jesse Eisenberg) was the only major character who did not have a voiceover.
+Fittingly, Thelma is a feature-length exploration of the parent-child relationship that is loving but so close it was toxic.
+Both Jonah and Thelma spend their respective films learning to detach from a dependent relationship with a parent.
+Thelma’s devoutly Christian father provides her with tenderness and support.
+But his attention is subtly controlling and isolates her from her peers.
 Thelma’s outsize need for his approval causes her to suppress her romantic feelings for a female classmate, ultimately wreaking havoc.”

-Excerpts from the case study on Thelma in Beyond Empowertainment
+Case study on Thelma in Beyond Empowertainment

 The Worst Person in the World (2021)